 Number of Data Series: An integer value indicating the number of curves in the graph.

-Y-Axis Label: Label for Y Axis (if one writes deg-, or mu-, they are converted to appropriate symbols for “degrees” and “micro”.)
+Y-Axis Label: Label for Y Axis (if one writes deg-, or mu-, it is converted to the appropriate symbol for “degrees” or “micro”.)

 X-Axis Label: Label for X-Axis (may be blank).